Facebook Pixel Code

 Voice Disorders

 A wide variety of disorders can lead to vocal difficulty, a raspy or unstable voice, and hoarseness.
 If you have been experiencing any of these issues for more than two weeks, it is important to schedule an appointment with an ear, nose, and throat doctor or speech pathologist to get to the bottom of the problem.
-The multidisciplinary team at the Penn Medicine Becker ENT & Allergy Center can diagnose voice disorders using videostroboscopy, a minimally-invasive test that uses a tiny camera to look at the back of the throat and deeper nasal structures and create a personalized treatment plan to address any underlying issues that come up.
+The multidisciplinary team at the Penn Medicine Becker ENT & Allergy Center can diagnose voice disorders using laryngoscopy and/or video stroboscopy, a minimally-invasive test that uses a tiny camera to look at the back of the throat and deeper nasal structures and create a personalized treatment plan to address any underlying issues that come up.

 What Are the Symptoms of a Voice Disorder?